olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 Rishita Sarin, Grant Miner, Abitamim Bharmal

 ## Project Goal
 This project, we built on our our toy compiler project from last sprint and added static checking and code generation capabilities to it.
 We took the parser output to generate assembly code in x86.
-This assembly code can be put into pre-existing webpages such as https://godbolt.org/ to execute it.
 Our lower bound was to have a functional static check and add code generation for variable declaration, arithmetic operations with two operands and one operator, and if/else statements.
 Time permitting, our upper bound was be to execute the same for while loops.
 We were able to achieve both our lower bound and upper bound goals.

 ## Learning Goals